What Church leaders had to say about COVID-19 during General Conference - The Daily Universe

-During this weekend’s sessions of the 190th Annual General Conference, leaders of The Church of Jesus Christ of Latter-day Saints commented on the corona virus pandemic.
+Due to COVID-19 restrictions, the speakers addressed an almost empty auditorium, unlike regular sessions in which the Conference Center is filled with thousands of people.

+“Little did I know, when I promised you at the October 2019 general conference that this April conference would be ‘memorable and unforgettable,’ that speaking to a visible congregation of fewer than 10 people would make this conference so memorable and unforgettable for me!”
+President Nelson said.

-President Nelson began the Saturday morning session of conference by acknowledging this session’s different circumstances.
+President Russell M. Nelson began the Saturday morning session of conference by acknowledging this session’s different circumstances, specifically that attendance was limited.

-“As you know, attendance at this general conference has been strictly limited as part of our efforts to be good global citizens and do all we can to limit the spread of COVID-19,” he said.
 “This virus has had a major impact throughout the world.
 It has also altered our Church meetings, missionary service, and temple work for awhile.
-Though today’s restrictions relate to a virulent virus, life’s personal trials stretch far beyond this pandemic.”
+Though today’s restrictions relate to a virulent virus, life’s personal trials stretch far beyond this pandemic,” he said.

 That evening, President Nelson again brought up the outbreak.